Holidays to Djerba, Travel Guide & Advice, Holiday Planning Tips and Travel Information

 From December to March you can watch pink flamingos, if you book a trip to the northern sandbanks.

-Djerba is a paradise for passionate riders as well as for beginners who want to ride along the lovely beach – perfect way to enjoy Djerba holidays.
+Djerba is a paradise for passionate riders as well as for beginners who want to ride along the lovely beach – perfect way to enjoy holidays to Djerba.
 There is a stable close to any hotel.
 There you can book a ride with a horse, a camel or a carriage.

 The water sports station in your hotel offers various trips at a low price, for example a trip to the Blue Lagoon or to the dolphins via catamaran or motorboat.